jbuckman/academic-kickstart/content/post/tensorflow-the-confusing-parts-1.md

 two_node = tf.constant(2)
 print two_node
 ```
+Output:
 ```python
 Tensor("Const:0", shape=(), dtype=int32)
 ```
-{{< figure src="/img/tfcp1/fig1.png" numbered="true" >}}
+{{< figure src="/img/tfcp1/fig1.png" numbered="true" width="100px">}}

 Would you look at that!
 We got ourselves a node.
 It contains the constant 2.
-Shocking, I know, coming from a function called tf.constant.
-When we print the variable, we see that it returns a tf.Tensor object, which is a pointer to the node that we just created.
+Shocking, I know, coming from a function called `tf.constant`.
+When we print the variable, we see that it returns a `tf.Tensor` object, which is a pointer to the node that we just created.
 To emphasize this, here’s another example:

 ```python
 import tensorflow as tf